23 February: The Nature of the Curse

 Peace on the Borders: Hadrian’s Wall

-By 1525, the Reivers had become such a nuisance that the then Archbishop of Glasgow, Gavin Dunbar, formulated the longest curse ever written and with it, he cursed the families of the borderlands.
-Thankfully times have changed, and most followers of the Creator God will know that you shouldn’t be cursing anyone.[a]
-So the question today is: What kind of a God is into cursing his people?
+We live on the border of Scotland – home to the Border Reivers who seemed to be regularly victims of, or retaliating against, their marauding neighbour clans.
+By 1525, the region of the Reiver clans had become so volatile that the then Archbishop of Glasgow, Gavin Dunbar, formulated the longest curse ever written and with it, he cursed the families of the borderlands.
+Thankfully times have changed, and most followers of the Creator God will know that you shouldn’t be cursing anyone![a]
+So the question today is: What kind of a God would lay out a list of curses for warning his people?

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.